-We welcome you to discover a unique learning opportunity for all ages in Carleton County, New Brunswick, Canada.
+We welcome you to discover a unique learning opportunity for all ages.

 Knowlesville Art & Nature Centre is a not-for-profit rural learning centre based in South Knowlesville, Carleton County, New Brunswick.
 The mission of the centre is to provide a space where the community can gather, learn, dream and explore creative projects that enrich the social fabric and environmental stewardship of the area.

 The mission is translated into practice through four broad educational goals: